2p4b/stories/Echoes Beneath/README.txt

 Once upon a time, deep within the hidden veins of the Earth, there lived a man named Ezra and his son, Xavier.
 Their home was a sprawling network of caverns, a labyrinthine sanctuary shielded from the world above.
-For countless generations, their kind—wise, resourceful beings—had thrived in the obscurity of these subterranean depths, haunted by a relentless fear: the day the humans would discover them.
+For countless generations, their kind wise, resourceful beings had thrived in the obscurity of these subterranean depths, haunted by a relentless fear: the day the humans would discover them.

 Ezra, a man of fifty-two years, bore the weight of his lineage's secrets and fears with a heavy heart.
 His life was a tapestry of quiet resilience and unspoken sorrow.
-He was skilled in many things—carving tools from rock, cultivating rare underground flora, and navigating the maze-like corridors of their domain.
+He was skilled in many things carving tools from rock, cultivating rare underground flora, and navigating the maze-like corridors of their domain.
 Yet, his greatest struggle was protecting his only son from the unknown terrors of the surface world.

 Xavier, at the tender age of ten, was a beacon of innocence and curiosity amidst the shadows.
 His eyes, wide and bright, sparkled with an unquenchable thirst for knowledge.
-He was captivated by the stories Ezra shared—tales of immense oceans, towering mountains, and cities that brushed the sky.
+He was captivated by the stories Ezra shared tales of immense oceans, towering mountains, and cities that brushed the sky.
 But most of all, he was intrigued by the humans, the mysterious beings who roamed the lands above.

 “Papa,” Xavier would often ask, his voice filled with wonder, “why do we stay down here?
 Is the world above truly so dangerous?”